 Developmental evaluations are completed by our preschool team which includes special education teachers, a speech and language pathologist, a school psychologist, occupational therapist, and/or physical therapist.
 Evaluations take place two Fridays per month from 9:00-11:30 in a naturalistic preschool environment with other preschool aged children.

-Children who will be attending the integrated preschool program, whether via special education or as a community peer, must be registered students before starting.
+Children who have been accepted into the integrated preschool program, whether via special education or as a community peer, must be registered students before starting.

 Families can download the free Sparkler app that can be used as a developmental screening tool, a source for activities to support healthy early childhood development and to assist parents with making connections with professionals.

 Get started today: Download Sparkler from the Google Play Store or Apple App Store.
-Use the code 1-6-0-0 to register in Connecticut.
+Enter the access code SouthingtonPS to register in Connecticut.
 Pick Family/Familia as your group.
 Skip the “Provider Key,” and you’re in!
 Access the Ages & Stages Questionnaires® from home — or wherever you are — plus evidence-based and FUN do-together activities that you can play with your 0-5 year old to spark their growing heart, mind, body, and words!